Function

 Default “nodejs20.x”

-The runtime environment for the function.
-Support for other runtimes is on our roadmap.
+The language runtime for the function.

 storage?